aws-samples/searchable-encryption-dynamodb-howto/content/exercise-2.en.md

 Each exercise is set up to work with a new DynamoDB table to store your item data.
 This is to make is easier to compare and contrast as you move through the exercises.

+You have also configured the global secondary index that gets created with your table to work with searchable encryption.

 ### Step 2: Configure Standard Beacons